gustavom2998/engineering_notes/talks/nosql_introduction.md

 		- First person gets and post ok
 		- Second person gets an error on post - and the error is treated
 - Up we've analysed logical consistancy
-	- Occurs on one our multiple machines
+	- Occurs on one or multiple machines

+### Distribution

 - Distributed data can be:
 	- Sharded: Taking one copy of the data and putting in different machine
 		- Each data lives only on one machine